pantheon-systems/documentation/source/docs/articles/getting-started.md

 Welcome to Pantheon!
 In a few simple steps, your Drupal or WordPress site will be up and running faster than ever.

 ## Create Your Free Account

-If you haven't already done so, create your free [Pantheon.io account](https://dashboard.pantheon.io/register).
+If you haven't already done so, create your [free Pantheon account](https://dashboard.pantheon.io/register).
 ## Create a Site
 Pantheon offers two free sandbox sites for all user accounts, which are useful for trying out the Pantheon platform.
-When you're ready to upgrade, check out our [plans and pricing](https://pantheon.io/pricing).
+When one of your sites converts to a [paid plan](https://pantheon.io/pricing), you can start another sandbox site.
+If you need additional development sites, contact us and we'll be happy to work with you.

 Visit your Dashboard to [create a site](https://dashboard.pantheon.io/sites/create).